AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P2/README.md

 brctl addif br0 eth1             # Connect physical device to the bridge
 ```

+In this setup, the bridge `(br0)` serves as a crucial element by linking the virtual network created by VXLAN `(vxlan10)` with the physical network interface `(eth1)`.
+This allows seamless communication between devices on the virtual network and those on the physical network, ensuring that data can flow smoothly across different network segments.
+By forwarding traffic based on MAC addresses, the bridge integrates these segments into a cohesive network environment.

 ### Static VXLAN Configuration

 Static VXLAN configuration is a method where each VTEP is manually configured with the IP address of the remote VTEP.
 This approach establishes a direct peer-to-peer connection between VTEPs, ensuring that VXLAN packets are sent directly to the specified remote VTEP.